-It is recommended that you implement a strict password policy in your Active Directory environment.
-One which incorporates complexity requirements, password history, and age.
+We recommend that you implement a strict password policy in your Active Directory environment.
+One which incorporates complex requirements, password history, and age.
 This helps to ensure that you are better prepared for users being compromised by hackers and brute force password attacks.
-To do this navigate to Computer Configuration > Windows Settings > Security Settings > Account Policies > Password Policy and set your policy as per guidelines.
-For best practices about password rules, click here.
+To do this, navigate to Computer Configuration > Windows Settings > Security Settings > Account Policies > Password Policy and set your policy as per guidelines.
+For best practices on password rules, click here.

-In conjunction with a strong password policy for your Windows domain, it’s highly recommended to have that coincide with a thoughtful account lockout policy.
-If a malicious actor has one of your users’ account names and is attempting a brute force attack, you can ensure this account is locked out after a set amount of incorrect attempts.
+In conjunction with a strong password policy for your Windows domain, it’s highly recommended to have one that coincides with a thoughtful account lockout policy.
+If a malicious actor has one of your users’ account names and is attempting a brute force attack, you can ensure the account is locked out after a set number of incorrect attempts.
 To learn more, click here.

 Article is closed for comments.